Tamburasca/HarpsichordTuning/README.md

 However, a real string behaves closer to a stiff bar according to a forth-order differential equation
 <img src="https://render.githubusercontent.com/render/math?math=\ddot y \propto {-y}\!\!''''">
 with a quadratic dispersion.
-Its partials can be approximated by
+Hence, its partials can be approximated by

 **(2) <em>f<sub>n</sub> = n * f<sub>0</sub> * sqrt(1 + B * n<sup>2</sup>)</em>**